RobinLinus/coins-legacy/notes/intermediate-hash.md

 	value:		<8 bytes value>
 	scriptPubKey:	OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```
-Which is sufficient to craft a transaction containing a malicious output with any value for any key or script.
+Which is sufficient to craft a transaction containing a malicious output which is a false proof for a false output with an arbitrary value for an arbitrary owner.
 Probably we can not fix this...
-Looks like our nice construction breaks apart.
+Looks like our nice intermediate-hash construction breaks apart.
-This scheme is insecure. :(
+This scheme is insecure with today's bitcoin transactions. :(

 #### Cumbersome Fixes
-Argument 1: Most likely, nobody can craft malicious outputs within old transactions because any exploit need to get crafted explicitly.
+Argument 1: Most likely, nobody can craft malicious outputs within old transactions because any exploit needs an explicitly forged transaction.
+So one could argue that the scheme is secure for "old transactions".

 Argument 2: We can make it a rule to accept succinct proofs only if their suffix is long enough to prove that the output is not ambiguous.
-So we could exploit that it is "kinda obvious" if an output is actually an `OP_RETURN`.
+So one could exploit that it is "kinda obvious" if an output is actually an `OP_RETURN`.
 However, that feels like blacklisting inputs for eval though.
-There are too many possibilities to fake outputs.
+There are too many possibilities to forge outputs.

+Argument 3: Hardfork bitcoin